Frequently asked questions

 Modern slavery statement

-The Overseas Development Institute (ODI) is committed to preventing the existence or prospect of modern day slavery and human trafficking within its organisation, and to ensuring that its supply chains are free from slavery and human trafficking.
+Overseas Development Institute (ODI) is committed to preventing the existence or prospect of modern day slavery and human trafficking within its organisation, and to ensuring that its supply chains are free from slavery and human trafficking.
 As part of the Charity sector, ODI recognises its fundamental responsibility to take a robust approach to slavery and human trafficking.
+ODI is also part of the Modern Slavery Strategy and Implementation Group (MSSIG) which supports implementation of, and provides advice on, the government’s modern slavery strategy.

 Our organisational structure

-ODI’s research has included work that has addressed issues in relation to modern slavery, most notably its work on child labour and exploitation.
+ODI’s research has included work that has addressed issues in relation to modern slavery and human trafficking, most notably its work on child labour and exploitation.

 Our supply chain

-We manage our international supply chain by contracting our research work out to other charities, NGOs, universities and individual contractors who have track records of working with us, or to contractors who are selected in line with our procurement policy.
+We manage our international supply chain by contracting our research work out to other charities, NGOs, universities and individual contractors who have track records of working with us, or to contractors and all office based services who are selected in line with our procurement policy.

 ODI is committed to ensuring that no modern slavery or human trafficking exists in its supply chains or in any part of its business.
 Our opposition to modern slavery and human trafficking is confirmed in our overall mission; reflecting our commitment to acting ethically and with integrity in all business relationships, and to implementing and enforcing effective systems and controls to eliminate, as far as possible, the risk of modern slavery and human trafficking taking place anywhere in our business or supply chains.